 - Step 9 (Optional) Click Start Test.
 This will test the settings you have entered, ensuring they are correct before real users use them to authenticate.
-For details on the testing performed, see •Create additional NTLM realms to authenticate users in domains that are not trusted by existing NTLM realms., page 5-21.
-Step 10 Troubleshoot any issues found during testing.
-See Troubleshooting Tools for Authentication Issues - Step 11 Submit and commit your changes.
+For details on the testing performed, see Using Multiple NTLM Realms and Domains, on page 106. - Step 10 Troubleshoot any issues found during testing.
+See Troubleshooting Tools for Authentication Issues, on page 471 - Step 11 Submit and commit your changes.

-• Create an Identification Profile that uses the Kerberos authentication scheme.
-Classifying Users and Client Software, page 6-3.
+Create an Identification Profile that uses the Kerberos authentication scheme.
+Classifying Users and Client Software, on page 125.